ShreyasiPathak/prototype-based-breast-cancer-prediction/README.md

 1. Generate protopnet_cbis_topk.csv, which is generated during global explanation generation
 > python global_analysis_new.py

-2. Generate class distribution of each abnormality type if this information is available in the dataset (cbisddsm_abnormalitygroup_malignant_benign_count.csv).
+2. Generate class distribution of each abnormality type if this information is available in the dataset.
 This is needed for the class-specific measure.
 For cbis, this information is available.
+Running the following line will generate cbisddsm_abnormalitygroup_malignant_benign_count.csv.
 > python data-processing/cbis/abnormalitytype_diagnosis.py

 3. Calculate relevance, specialization, uniqueness, coverage and class-specific measures.